Linear channels and session types

 Functions that accept a channel end of type T ; a and return the same channel end, this time at time a are quite common in FreeST.
 The channel may then be used in the continuation.

-Let us know look at a function that produces an IntPred, that is to say that consumes a channel end of type dualof IntPred.
+Let us now look at a function that produces an IntPred, that is to say that consumes a channel end of type dualof IntPred.
 The function receives a predicate, a channel end of type dualof IntPred ; a and a returns the channel at type a, for a a linear session type.

 serveIntPred : (Int -> Bool) -> forall a . dualof IntPred ; a -> a